exponea/exponea-ios-sdk/Documentation/tracking.md

 If developers [integrate push notification functionality](https://documentation.bloomreach.com/engagement/docs/ios-sdk-push-notifications#integration) in their app, the SDK automatically tracks the push notification token by default.

+In the [SDK configuration](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configuration), you can disable automatic push notification tracking by setting the Boolean value of the `pushNotificationTracking` property to `false`.
+It is then up to the developer to manually track push notifications.

+> ❗️
+>
+> The behavior of push notification tracking may be affected by the tracking consent feature, which in enabled mode requires explicit consent for tracking.
+Refer to the [consent documentation](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking-consent) for details.

 ### Track token manually

 Use the `trackPushToken()` method to manually track the token for receiving push notifications.
 The token is assigned to the currently logged-in customer (with the `identifyCustomer` method).

-Invoking this method will track a push token immediately regardless of the value of 'tokenTrackFrequency' (refer to the [Configuration](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configuration) documentation for details).
+Invoking this method will track a push token immediately regardless of the value of `tokenTrackFrequency` (refer to the [Configuration](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configuration) documentation for details).

 Each time the app becomes active, the SDK calls `verifyPushStatusAndTrackPushToken` and tracks the token.